-First, we discuss in some detail the kind of problems that data issues can introduce.
-Second, we demonstrate how Avaloq’s data modeling approach, the Enterprise-Wide Object Model (EWOM), provides a foundation that limits the impact of these issues.
-Third, we make proposals for how you can build on the foundation that Avaloq’s EWOM provides, utilizing a concept called distributed learning.
-With this approach you can benefit from cross-industry learning enabling better predictive models that can be applied to your bank or wealth manager.
+Data quality is a serious issue for banks trying to unleash the power of their data.
+Avaloq’s data modeling approach, the Enterprise-Wide Object Model (EWOM), provides a foundation that limits the impact of these issues.
+In this blog, we propose how you can build on the foundation that Avaloq’s EWOM provides, utilizing a concept called 'distributed learning'.
+With this approach, you can benefit from cross-industry learning, enabling better predictive models that can be applied to your bank or wealth manager.

 We will illustrate these points based on a particular use case in the wealth management area: a recommendation engine to support relationship managers in generating smart trade ideas that are tailored toward the investor.
-This recommendation engine has as its immediate goals to include execution-only investors, driving them toward advisory mandates and to increase the proximity between discretionary managed investors’ preferred portfolios and the house views (e.g. robo-advisory).
+This recommendation engine has two immediate goals: driving execution-only investors toward advisory mandates and increasing the proximity between discretionary managed investors’ preferred portfolios and the house views (e.g. robo-advisory).
 In the long run, both outcomes should lead to an increase in client retention.

 Data inconsistencies in the banking sector and Avaloq’s EWOM

-Conversely, Avaloq designed its system architecture from day one around the concept of a single unified Enterprise-Wide Object Model (EWOM).
+Conversely, from day one, Avaloq designed its system architecture around the concept of a single unified Enterprise-Wide Object Model (EWOM).
 The EWOM has allowed all Avaloq clients to accurately model their internal and external data in a consistent manner.
 The EWOM limits the use of free text and arbitrary linkages of attributes.
-This has brought a level of consistency that is missing in other banks and wealth managers that are not using such a model.
+This has introduced a level of consistency that is missing in other banks and wealth managers that are not using such a model.

 Leveraging information across banks